aj-may/docker-proxy/README.md

 # docker-proxy

-A utility that helps manage a Docker container running codekitchen's http-proxy.
+A utility that helps manage a Docker container running codekitchen's http-proxy on MacOS using Docker for Mac.
+For Linux support see my new project below.
 For more information about the proxy, see https://github.com/codekitchen/dinghy-http-proxy

 ## New Version